2m/authors/README.md

 * `sbt "authors v0.20 HEAD"`

   Fetches the authors summarty between `v0.20` tag and the last commit and puts it to your clipboard

+* `coursier launch -r bintray:jypma/maven lt.dvim.authors::authors-core:1.0.0 -- akka/alpakka v0.19 v0.20 ./`

+  This will use [`coursier`](https://github.com/coursier/coursier) to launch the tool directly.
+You will have to be in the checkedout project directory when runnig this command.
+It will print out the authors summary to stdout.

 ## Licence